miaju/lightbnb/README.md

 ## Getting Started

-1. Clone your repository onto your local device.
+1. Clone the repository onto your local device.
 2. Go into the directory LightBnB_WebApp using `cd LightBnB_WebApp`
 3. Install dependencies using the `npm install` command.
 4. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:3000/>.